Jozzzo/Jozzzo/README.md

 ### :man_technologist: About Me :
 - :telescope: I’m working as a Software Engineer and contributing backend for building mobile/web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: I am trying to popularize Technical content.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I solve problems on LeetCode and read tech articles(socially oriented answer, don't be surprised. where did you get the idea that I'll tell you what I'm doing)

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Sikirzhytski-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/artsiom-sikirzhytski/)
 ---